 In comparison, with a solar loan your home will likely sell for more and faster, according to studies.
 And since you’ll receive a higher amount for your home, you could even recover the amount of the loan.

-Depending on your state, you’ll be eligible for solar rebates, incentives or state tax incentives if you purchase your solar power system instead of lease them.
-In addition, the federal government hands out the best solar incentive: the solar federal investment tax credit (ITC) which is currently 26% through the end of 2022.
-This federal tax credit will go to the owner of the system, which is more reason to purchase your solar system instead of leasing.
+Depending on your state, you’ll be eligible for solar rebates, incentives or state tax incentives if you purchase your solar power system instead of leasing it.
+In addition, the federal government hands out the best solar incentive: the solar federal investment tax credit (ITC) which is currently 30% through the end of 2032*.
+This federal tax credit will go to the owner of the system, which is more reason to purchase your solar system instead of leasing.1

 Why shouldn’t you lease solar panels?
 The answer depends on your motivation for owning the system, but overall buying a system is a much better option in most cases.
-If you’re looking for lower electric bills and eventually produce free energy for your home, buying solar panels is a great investment for your home.
+If you’re looking for lower electric bills and want to eventually produce free energy for your home, buying solar panels can be a great investment.

 One of the things to consider when deciding whether to lease or buy your solar panel system is whether you want to sell your home within the lifetime of your loan or leasing agreement.